Oxford

 • Remember to always record a quotation exactly as given by its author.

 • Use single quotation marks for short quotations inserted in the text.
-Add a superscript in-text number either immediately after the quote or at the end of the sentence.
+Add a superscript in-text number at the end of the sentence.
 A footnote should be included at the end of the page to indicate the source of the quote.

 Example: